 MacDonald H. Perinatal care at the threshold of viability.
 Pediatrics.
 Nov 2002;110(5):1024-7.

-When applying these technologies, consider guidelines such as Tyson et al's evaluation of criteria for considering risk-benefit ratios in providing intensive care interventions (eg, mechanical ventilation to extremely low birth weight infants) and the more recent National Institute of Child Health and Human Development (NICHD) calculator for prognosticating extremely low birth weight infant outcomes.
+When applying these technologies, consider guidelines such as Tyson et al's evaluation of criteria for considering risk-benefit ratios in providing intensive care interventions (eg, mechanical ventilation to extremely low birth weight infants) as well as the National Institute of Child Health and Human Development (NICHD) calculator for prognosticating extremely low birth weight infant outcomes.

-Institution-specific data are of absolute import in providing informed guidance for parents and should complement prognostic efforts engendered by collective national data such as the NICHD calculator.
-To this end, a recent single-center study has revealed outcome data over the period 1998-2008 that has informed and changed their practice for extremely low birth weight infants.
+Institution-specific data are of absolute import in providing informed guidance for parents and should complement or be more important than the prognostic efforts engendered by collective national data such as the NICHD calculator.
+To this end, a single-center study revealed outcome data over the 1998-2008 period that informed and changed their practice for extremely low birth weight infants.
 Such data can affect the appropriateness of guidelines, such as those developed at the Medical College of Georgia for hospice care of newborns with life-limiting conditions.
 The sharing of information and process of keeping guidelines up to date may prove beneficial to staffs and families and may serve newborn patient best interests.